COVID-19 Response Plan

 Visitor Policy: Effective July 21, we’re pleased to return to welcoming walk-ins to our showrooms and facilities following a pre-screening.
 Visitors will be limited to a maximum number based on the facility’s size to reduce touch points and allow for the appropriate time to conduct sanitization between visits.
 We continue to offer scheduled appointments for clients and care partners at our locations for assessments, repairs, etc. as well as curbside pick-ups, outdoor repairs and deliveries.
 We are also pleased to provide basic offerings by video (i.e. virtual appointments), where available.

-Face Coverings: In response to a number of recent municipal by-laws, Motion requires that visitors to all our locations wear a face covering for the duration of their visit (effective July 7 in Ontario and July 21 in Alberta, BC and Saskatchewan).
-Employees are also required to wear a face covering while interacting with visitors, unless behind a protective shield at our reception desks, and when interacting with fellow employees in non-public areas when physical distancing cannot be maintained.
+Face Coverings: Motion requires that all visitors to our locations wear a face covering for the duration of their visit (effective July 7 in Ontario and July 21 in Alberta, BC and Saskatchewan).
+Employees are also required to wear a face covering while interacting with visitors and in non-public areas when physical distancing cannot be maintained.
 Disposable face masks will be available for purchase at $1 each; proceeds from which will be donated to March of Dimes Canada – an organization that provides a wide range of services to people with disabilities throughout the country.

 Pre-Screening Protocol: As of March 13, Motion representatives are conducting a pre-screening prior to all appointments and walk-in visits to our sites to better understand the risk of proceeding.
 We have also introduced temperature checks using contactless infrared thermometers for all Motion employees at the start of each shift, effective May 13.
 Should a potential risk be identified, employees will be sent home for isolation, asked to call their public health unit and follow guidelines outlined including COVID testing and isolation.
 Walk-in visitors will be asked to return at a later date if necessary and client appointments will be rescheduled within a reasonable timeframe based on client need and the availability of qualified staff to perform the services requested.